-Dissenters' Rights of Appraisal (page 74 and Appendix C)
+Dissenters' Rights of Appraisal (page 80 and Appendix C)

 If you are a FNB shareholder and you follow the procedures prescribed by the National Bank Act and the OCC, you may dissent from the merger and receive the fair value of your shares of FNB common stock as determined pursuant to those procedures.
-To perfect your dissenters' rights, you must precisely follow the procedures specified in the National Bank Act at 12 U.S.C. § 214a and the Comptroller's Licensing Manual, which we have summarized herein and the relevant portions of which have been excerpted and included as Appendix C to this proxy statement/prospectus.
-If you comply with the dissenters' rights requirements, the fair value of your FNB shares, determined in the manner prescribed by the National Bank Act and the OCC, and which may be more or less than the value of the merger consideration you would receive in the merger if you do not dissent, will be paid to you in cash.
-This cash payment will be fully taxable to you.
+To perfect your dissenters' rights, you must precisely follow the procedures specified in the National Bank Act at 12 U.S.C. § 214a and the Comptroller's Licensing Manual, which are summarized herein and the relevant portions of which have been excerpted and included as Appendix C to this proxy statement/prospectus.